Student Code of Conduct

 c.
 Deactivation.
 Loss of all privileges, including University recognition, for a specified period of time.

-7. Notification of disciplinary action.
-The Student Discipline Administrator is not limited to sanctions listed above.
-Upon completing a review of the situation, the Student Discipline Administrator shall advise the respondent, group and/or organization of the sanction(s) imposed, if any.
+7. Notification of sanctions.
+The Student Conduct Administrator is not limited to sanctions listed above.
+Upon completing a review of the situation, the Student Conduct Administrator shall advise the respondent, group and/or organization of the sanction(s) imposed, if any.

 1. Initiating an appeal.
-A decision reached by a Student Discipline Administrator may be appealed by the Respondent(s) or Complainant(s) within three (3) academic school days of disciplinary notification.
-Such appeals shall be addressed to the respective Appellate Administrator in writing and shall be delivered to the Student Discipline Administrator.
-If after reviewing the appeal, the Student Discipline Administrator maintains the veracity of the disciplinary process, findings, and action, the appeal is forwarded to the appropriate Appellate Administrator.
-Sanctions imposed by the Student Discipline Administrator are customarily suspended until the appeal process is completed, unless otherwise notified by the Appellate Administrator.
+A decision reached by a Student Conduct Administrator may be appealed by the Respondent(s) or Complainant(s) within three (3) academic school days of the student conduct resolution notification.
+Such appeals shall be addressed to the respective Appellate Administrator in writing and shall be delivered to the Student Conduct Administrator.
+If after reviewing the appeal, the Student Conduct Administrator maintains the veracity of the disciplinary process, findings, and action, the appeal is forwarded to the appropriate Appellate Administrator.
+Sanctions imposed by the Student Conduct Administrator are customarily suspended until the appeal process is completed, unless otherwise notified by the Appellate Administrator.

 2. Conditions for appeal.
-Except as required to explain the basis of new information, an appeal shall be limited to a review of the record of the Student Discipline Administrator and supporting documents for one or more of the following purposes.
-If the appeal is not based on one of these purposes, the appeal may be dismissed, at the discretion of an appropriate University official as assigned by the Director of Student Life.:
+Except as required to explain the basis of new information, an appeal shall be limited to a review of the record of the Student Conduct Administrator and supporting documents for one or more of the following purposes.
+If the appeal is not based on one of these purposes, the appeal may be dismissed, at the discretion of an appropriate University official as assigned by the Vice President of Student Life:

 a.
 To determine whether the inquiry and follow up meetings was conducted fairly in light of the complaint and information presented, and in conformity with prescribed procedures giving the complaining party a reasonable opportunity to prepare and to present information that the Student Code of Conduct was violated, and giving the Respondent a reasonable opportunity to prepare and to present a response to those allegations.
 Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results.